John and Paul: Acts

 According to their Acts, which are legendary and may not be historically reliable, after successful military careers, Constantine the Great entrusted John and Paul with the protection of his daughter, Constantia.
-Through her, they became acquainted with a certain Gallicanus, who, according to a Medieval legend, was her fiancé.
+Through her, they became acquainted with a certain Gallicanus, who, according to a medieval legend, was her fiancé.
 Gallicanus is said to have built a church in Ostia.
 Constantine bequeathed significant sums to the faithful of a John and Paul, who built a house on the Caelian Hill and retired to private life, doing works of charity.
 Other accounts say it was Constantia who left her wealth to her servants for them to spend on Christian works.

 They declined to return to service under Julian the Apostate, whereupon the emperor gave them ten days to reconsider.
 They spent the ten days dispersing their wealth, distributing alms day and night.
 Emperor Julian had them beheaded secretly by Terentianus in their house on the Caelian Hill.
 Terentianus had them buried where they died and spread the rumor that they had gone into exile.
 Three Christians who were ministering to them were also executed and buried nearby: Crispus, Crispinianus, and Benedicta.

 The rooms on the ground-floor of the above-mentioned house of Pammachius were rediscovered in the 19th century under the Basilica of Santi Giovanni e Paolo in Rome.
-They are decorated with important and interesting frescoes, while the original tomb (confessio) of Sts.
+They are decorated with frescoes, while the original tomb (confessio) of Sts.
 John and Paul is covered with paintings of which the martyrs are the subject.
 The rooms and the tomb form one of the most important early Christian memorials in Rome.

 The Acts of Saints John and Paul are also connected with the legend of St Bibiana, which has no historical claim to belief.